-Lucas Church, Senior Editor
+Lucas Church, Executive Editor

 I acquire books in several different academic areas, including Appalachian Studies, literary studies, sociology and social science, and the history of medicine.
 In my trade acquisitions—books aimed at a general readership—I look for books that show and tell the stories behind the art, music, literature, and architecture of North Carolina and the South in new and exciting ways.
 I also acquire in creative non-fiction, where I focus on well-rendered essays and long-form journalism about place and race that look at local, national, and global issues.